Chapter 1 : Waiting for the Boats

 "You know my mother?"
 Victoire asked with her eyes wide.

 "You can say our paths have crossed several times" Professor Davies replied with a light laugh.

 "Can I be in your house?"
 Victoire asked hopefully.

 "I'm sorry but that is up to the Sorting Hat" he replied quite flattered.
 "I suspect you will be in Gryffindor like the rest of your father's side of the family.
 Also your mother didn't lack any courage either.
 Saved my life at the battle, she did."

 "REALLY?"
 Victoire replied as her eyes widened even more in amazement.

 "Yes" Professor Davies replied with a smile.
 "But that doesn't mean I am going to take it easy on you in Charms class however.
 You mother was very talented with Charms so I am holding you to the highest standards" he teased.

 "But how did she save your life?"
 Victoire begged.

 "Unfortunately there is not enough time to tell that story" he answered.
-"We will have to get on board soon.
+"You will have to head to the boats soon.
 However I think there will be plenty of time over the next seven years for me to tell you the tale."

 Other Similar Stories